Donor Contributions, Acceptance & Refund Policy

 7. Restricted and Designated Gifts

 Donors and founding holders may request that their gifts support specific programs, projects, or regions.
-While Globalgood will honor intent where feasible, we reserve the right to reallocate restricted funds if the original purpose is fulfilled, becomes impractical, or ceases to align with organizational priorities.
+While Globalgood will honour intent where feasible, we reserve the right to reallocate restricted funds if the original purpose is fulfilled, becomes impractical, or ceases to align with organizational priorities.
 In such cases, we will make every reasonable effort to consult the donor or their representatives.

 8. Gift Acknowledgment and Recognition